-- The appliance has been provided with an electronic burner controller that ignites the flame and continuously monitors this at each heat demand from the heating system or from the hot water supply. - The circulation pump starts running at each heat demand of the boiler.
+- The appliance has been provided with an electronic burner controller that ignites the flame and continuously monitors this at each heat demand from the heating system. - The circulation pump starts running at each heat demand of the boiler.
 The pump has an overrun time of 1 minute.
 The overrun time can be changed if necessary.
 See Installer settings. - The controller will automatically run the pump for 10 seconds, once every 24 hours, to prevent it from getting stuck.
 This activation of the pump takes place at the time of the last heat demand 24hrs later.
-In order to change this time, set the room thermostat higher for a while at the desired time. - The pump does not run for hot water supply. - Step modulation is set on (factory setting) so that the power/speed is increased gradually.
+In order to change this time, set the room thermostat higher for a while at the desired time. - Step modulation is set on (factory setting) so that the power/speed is increased gradually.
 This provides the best CH operation.
 However if the appliance is being used for heating an indirect hot water tank, the step modulation can be set off.
 The appliance will then start almost immediately at the maximum setting and the system will heat up faster.